robang74/chatgpt-answered-prompts/emancipate-sw-libre-from-its-political-roots.md

 You will discover by yourself that with the same inputs, even the same AI agent in various session is going to provide similar results but not identical and this result will change over the time as much as the AI agent evolves and learn more stuff.
 And they do mistakes and they have biases, also.
 But useful, very useful.

+If you are interested in this topic rather than its dissertation with AI agents, you can jump directly to the conclusive part, to the [first of three](emancipate-sw-libre-from-its-political-roots.md#chatgpt-summary?target=_blank)) last sections.

 ---

 ### The peer-review session prompt